 A bird in the hand, remember, is worth at least two in the bush.

 These are not stock pick recommendations, of course, merely examples of my present line of thinking.

 Circumstances differ, and you mightn’t be keen on a resources investment for ethical reasons, or even interested in a company paying strong dividend streams between now and doomsday.

-But these will be good long-term investments for me, and because I know that stock markets mean revert, I’ll still be keeping a lot of cash ready on the sidelines for when the tech bubble bursts (again).
+I’ll still be keeping a lot of cash ready on the sidelines for when the tech bubble bursts (again).

 Although stocks have fallen sharply for a few weeks during February and early March, the US market is still historically expensive, which for my personal investment plan still demands a high allocation to cash.

 If the CAPE ratio falls to around 20, then I can gradually move more out of cash and towards 50% invested in stocks.

 Only when the CAPE is below 20 would I personally look to be up to 60% invested in stocks, moving closer to 80% invested in stocks if the CAPE ratio sinks to 15 or below.